CSE 150 Foundations of Computer Science - Honors

 Course Description Grading Instructor/TA Texts Lectures Special needs

 Welcome to CSE 150!
 Public, mostly static information will be hosted on this page.
-We will use Brightspace for homeworks.
+We will use Brightspace for homeworks, and Piazza for discussions.

 Course Description

-New for this year: We are going to use DML, a programming language that has been custom-designed for this course.
-Many of the concepts developed in this course are directly expressible in this language.
+DML: To reinforce the concepts we learn in this course, we will use DML, a programming language custom-designed for this course.
+Most concepts introduced in this course are directly expressible in DML.
 As a result, you not only learn to write mathematical formulas but also "execute" them in many cases.
-This will enable you to "debug" your formulas and definitions, and deepen your understanding.
-Please follow these instructions to download and install DML on your laptop.
+This will enable you to "debug" your formulas and definitions, and deepen your understanding of the mathematical foundations of CS.
+Towards the end of the semester, we will use DML to introduce programming --- specifically, functional programming.
+You can access DML from your browser here.
 DML language documentation is available here in PDF.

 Required Text: